Channel restoration#

 main()

-Having identified bad channels, those got restored by averaging activity from their neighbors.
+After identifying bad channels, they were restored by averaging activity from their neighbors.